Fenway–Kenmore

 Fenway–Kenmore is an officially recognized neighborhood of Boston, Massachusetts.
-While it is considered one neighborhood for administrative purposes, it is composed of numerous distinct sections (East Fenway, West Fenway, Audubon Circle, Kenmore Square) that, in casual conversation, are almost always referred to as "Fenway", "the Fenway", "Kenmore Square", or "Kenmore".
-Furthermore, the Fenway neighborhood is divided into two sub-neighborhoods commonly referred to as East Fenway/Symphony and West Fenway.
+It is considered one neighborhood for administrative purposes, but it is composed of numerous distinct sections (East Fenway/Symphony, West Fenway, Audubon Circle, Kenmore Square) that are almost always referred to as "Fenway", "the Fenway", "Kenmore Square", or "Kenmore".

-Fenway is named after the Fenway, the main thoroughfare, laid out by Frederick Law Olmsted.
-As of the 2010 Boston Redevelopment Authority Census, Fenway–Kenmore's population was 40,898, while its land area was defined to be 1.24 sqmi.
+Fenway is named after the Fenway, the main thoroughfare laid out by Frederick Law Olmsted.
+Fenway–Kenmore's population was 40,898 as of the 2010 Boston Redevelopment Authority Census, while its land area was defined to be 1.24 sqmi.

 Location

 On the east, Fenway–Kenmore is separated from the Back Bay neighborhood by Charlesgate West, the Massachusetts Turnpike, Dalton Avenue and Belvidere Street.
 The South End is across Huntington Avenue near The First Church of Christ, Scientist headquarters, a major tourist attraction.
 East Fenway (generally south of the Massachusetts Turnpike) is separated from West Fenway by the Muddy River, which flows through the Back Bay Fens and into the Charles River north of Kenmore.

-Across the southwestern corner includes the Longwood Medical Area down to St. Francis, Tremont, and St. Alphonsus Streets.
-To the south is the Mission Hill, part of the formerly independent city of Roxbury, which continues as the border extends along Ward, Parker, and Ruggles Streets, and the Southwest Corridor.
-Across St. Mary Street from West Fenway is the neighboring town of Brookline.
+The Longwood Medical Area is sometimes included as a part of Fenway, and is located across the Back Bay Fens from the West Fenway area.
+To the south of the neighborhood is the Mission Hill area, which is sometimes considered to be part of Roxbury, which continues as the border extends along Ward, Parker, and Ruggles Streets, and the Southwest Corridor.
 The Kenmore neighborhood is located north and west of Fenway, roughly separated by the Massachusetts Turnpike.
-On the narrow strip of land between Brookline at Commonwealth Avenue and the Charles River, Kenmore extends to the Boston University Bridge, where it meets Allston-Brighton.
+Kenmore includes the part of Boston University campus east of the Boston University Bridge, where it meets the Allston neighborhood, although due to the size of the university, it is sometimes considered to be its own neighborhood.
+Southwest of the Boston University campus and west of the Longwood Medical Area is the town of Brookline.

 Throughout the neighborhood are brownstone townhouses, brick walk-ups, and five- to six-story apartment buildings, typically constructed between 1880 and 1930.
 Small, independently-owned shops are scattered throughout.
 Major commercial developments are in Kenmore Square and along Brookline Avenue, Beacon Street, Boylston Street, and Huntington Avenue.
 The baseball stadium Fenway Park is located immediately south of the Turnpike from Kenmore Square.
 Parts of Boston University, Northeastern University, the Berklee College of Music, and the Boston Conservatory of Music are located in Fenway–Kenmore, and many students reside in the neighborhood.
 Over the last 20 years almost every residential building in Kenmore has been purchased by Boston University and turned into dorms, especially in the Audubon Circle area between Beacon Street and Commonwealth Avenue.